minjong-ha/minjong-ha.github.io/docs/_posts/2022-05-11-systemd-service.markdown

     * forking: When the child process of the service is created, it is considred as active.
     * oneshot: Executing the service is considered as active, but it is considered that the main process of the service exits.
     * dbus: When the service acquires the dbus it defined, it is considered as active.
-    * notify: When the service sends message through sd_notify, it is considered as active.
+    * notify: When the service sends message through `sd_notify`, it is considered as active.

 * Exec
   * Execution command or file for the service.